-If staff suspect or hear an allegation or complaint of abuse or neglect from a child or any third party, they must follow the relevant procedure below.
+If staff suspect or hear an allegation or complaint of abuse, exploitation or neglect from a child or any third party, they must follow the relevant procedure below.
 Staff should not assume that somebody else will take action and share information that might be critical in keeping children safe.
 Staff are reminded that children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise their experiences as harmful.

 The guidance, Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers supports staff who have to make decisions about sharing information.
-The School recognises the importance of information sharing between practitioners and local agencies, including ensuring arrangements for sharing information within the School and with local authority children's social care, the safeguarding partners and other organisations, agencies, and practitioners as required.
+The School's Governing Body and Leadership Teams recognise the importance of information sharing between practitioners and local agencies, including ensuring arrangements for sharing information within the School and with local authority children's social care, the safeguarding partners and other organisations, agencies, and practitioners as required.
 Fears regarding sharing information under the Data Protection Act 2018 and the UK General Data Protection Regulation ("UK GDPR") must not be allowed to stand in the way of safeguarding and promoting the welfare of children, and neither the DPA 2018 or the UK GDPR prevent the sharing of information for the purposes of keeping children safe.
 If in doubt about what information can and should be shared, staff should speak to the Designated Safeguarding Lead ("DSL").

-The school will ensure that staff understand the relevant data protection principles which allow them to share (and withhold) personal information, including
+The School's Governing Body and Leadership Teams will ensure that staff understand the relevant data protection principles which allow them to share (and withhold) personal information, including